BearMetalWeb/BearMetalWeb.github.io/docs/electronics/motors.md

+---
+description: Information regarding commonly used motors in FRC.
+---

 # Motors

 Motors are a crucial part of nearly every moving mechanism.
 Below are several motors and motor related hardware that we use.